 The graduate student experience at UCSB is shaped significantly by our various Research Centers, including:

-These centers serve as hubs of intellectual community around which a significant portion of scholarly life in the department organizes itself, and they frequently support ad hoc reading groups, bring speakers to campus, and facilitate academic programming with other centers and departments on campus.
+These centers serve as hubs of intellectual community around which a significant portion of scholarly life in the department organizes itself, and they frequently support ad hoc reading groups, bring speakers to campus, host seminars, and facilitate academic programming with other centers and departments at UCSB.

 Strong Job Placements